logzio/documentation/docs/Log management/log-alerts/wait.md

 ---
-sidebar_position: 2
+sidebar_position: 7
+title: Set alert triggers
 ---

-# Wait between notifications

 The same alert can potentially trigger many times over a short period of time.
 If it is set to send out notifications, it can swamp your channels and get too noisy.